2dv514/syllabus/lectures/lectures/02_configuration_tools/slides.md

   ...in a dynamic infrastructure

-  1. Manual Configuration and written documentation
+  * Manual Configuration and written documentation
-     - Simple and works in very small situations
+    * Simple and works in very small situations
-     - Documentation get easy stale
+    * Documentation get easy stale
-  2. Some manual, many automation scripts
+  * Some manual, many automation scripts
      - Hard to manage, share, configuration drift, ad-hoc
      - Writing script code that do stuff step-by-step

-  3. **Configure the state** rather then step-by-step
+  * **Configure the state** rather then step-by-step
      - Out of state with notify the systems
      - Using modern configuration tools
      - Using Domain-specific languages (DSL) instead of script
      - Self-documention

----
-## About automation scripts
-   * Idempotent
-     * The script should be able to execute many times without bad effects
-   * Pre-checks, Post-checks
-     * Testable
-   * Visible failures
-     * The team must get the notice
-   * Parameterized
-   * Big complex system, many script files, hard to manage

----
+--
 ## Server change management models

 * Ad hoc management